Last updated on .

 Visiting the Istanbul Naval Museum

 The museum is open daily except Mondays, from 9am to 5pm on weekdays and 10am to 6pm on weekends.
-Admission for foreigners is 200₺ (as of July 2023).
+Admission for foreigners is 400₺ (as of July 2024).
 It’s located just west of Barbaros Park in Beşiktaş.
+Visit the official website for more info.

 Lobby